 We know it’s the unique perspectives, ideas and experiences that all of our people bring that have contributed to the success of our organisation.
 With our people representing 68 nationalities and speaking more than 70 languages, we focus on inclusiveness and respect.
 No matter your background, we’re united by our focus on excellence and innovation.

-Macquarie is a global financial group providing clients with asset management, retail and business banking, wealth management, leasing and asset financing, market access, commodity trading, renewables development, investment banking and principal investment.
+Macquarie is a global financial group providing clients with asset management, retail and business banking, wealth management, leasing and asset financing, market access, commodity trading, renewables development, specialist advisory, capital raising and principal investment.

 Joining the Macquarie Graduate Program, your career development starts with a tailored orientation and business group-specific workshops.
 You will then embark on a structured 12 to 24-month program with on-the-job training, access to a comprehensive range of external and internal courses and the opportunity to build your business network.